President Donald Trump said Joe Lieberman is his top pick for FBI director

-WASHINGTON — President Donald Trump said he is "very close" to choosing a new FBI director with at least one senior White House official putting the odds of a selection as early as this Friday at "better than 50-50".
+WASHINGTON — President Donald Trump said he is "very close" to choosing a new FBI director, but there will be no announcement Friday.

 Speaking to reporters at an off the record lunch, and reiterating the comments on camera moments later, Trump called former Sen. Joe Lieberman his top pick.
-Multiple officials tell NBC News that Lieberman is the current "frontrunner" for the job.
+Multiple officials tell NBC News that Lieberman is the current "frontrunner" for the job and some had suggested there was the possibility of an announcement by the end of the week.
+However, at midday Friday, the White House said there would be no announcement.

-Trump previously promised that the process to replace former FBI director would go "very quickly," with the White House aiming to make a decision before the president departs for his first trip abroad on Friday.
+Trump previously promised that the process to replace former FBI director would go "very quickly," and the White House had been aiming to make a decision before the president departs for his first trip abroad on Friday.

 On Wednesday, Trump met with Lieberman, acting FBI Director Andrew McCabe, former Oklahoma Governor Frank Keating, and former top FBI official Richard McFeely.
 Lieberman demurred when asked by MSNBC if he would accept the job should it be offered.